 - Giving the silent treatment

 Anything horrible that you can think of?
 Dealing with someone who has a passive-aggressive style can be downright frustrating because it’s not always obvious what they’re doing.
-What’s worse is that confronting them about it isn’t likely to do the trick, they’ll simply get defensive or say, you’re being crazy and that they don’t know what you’re on about.
+Worse still, confronting them about it is unlikely to help matters.
+They’ll simply get defensive or say you’re being crazy and that they don’t know what you’re on about.
 AARRGH!

 The verdict, a passive-aggressive style of communication is NOT effective.

-As an assertive communicator, you always aim for balance.
-Whether it’s having a win-win in a negotiation, or just making sure that everyone gets their say.
+As an assertive communicator, you always aim for balance, whether this means having a win-win in a negotiation or simply making sure that everyone gets their say.

 And when it comes to feelings and emotions, where the aggressive communicator is highly charged, focused on attacking and blaming the other person, you take ownership of your emotions

-Some of the signs of an assertive communication style include:
+Some of the signs of an assertive workplace communication style include: